omlins/JustSayIt.jl/README.md

 ```
 3. Say "help commands" and then, e.g., "help type".

-## User definable mapping of command names to keyboard shortcuts or functions
+## User definable mapping of command names to functions or keyboard shortcuts
-The keyword `commands` of `start` enables to freely define a mapping of command names to keyboard shortcuts or functions, e.g.:
+The keyword `commands` of `start` enables to freely define a mapping of command names to functions or keyboard shortcuts, e.g.:
 ```julia-repl
 # Define custom commands
 using JustSayIt